mishapadidar/stellarator_multiobjective/lab_notebook.md

        > current resolution (by default set to 5 = 2dofs + 3).
        > Functions look like convex quadratics around qh_prob1's x0.
        > Simulation failures may not be connected in space.
 Some directions fail, then stop failing, then fail again
-       > along a 1d line segment.
-This is most likely due to non-bound constraints being projected onto the 1d slices.
+       > along a 1d line segment, which implies non-convexity of the feasible region.
        > Lastly, bounds for each variable differ greatly.